James Macpherson: Later works

 In 1764 Macpherson was made secretary to the colonial governor George Johnstone at Pensacola, Florida.
 He returned to Great Britain two years later, and, despite a quarrel with Johnstone, was allowed to retain his salary as a pension.

 Macpherson went on to write several historical works, the most important of which was Original Papers, containing the Secret History of Great Britain from the Restoration to the Accession of the House of Hanover, to which are prefixed Extracts from the Life of James II, as written by himself (1775).

+Member of Parliament

-He enjoyed a salary for defending the policy of Lord North's government, and held the lucrative post of London agent to the Nawab of Arcot.
-He entered parliament in 1780, as Member of Parliament for Camelford and continued to sit for the remainder of his life.
+Macpherson enjoyed a salary for defending the policy of Lord North's government, and simultaneously held the lucrative post of London agent to the Nawab of Arcot.
+As a government-sponsored candidate, he entered parliament in 1780 as a member for Camelford, at a cost of £4,000, probably funded by the Nawab.
+He continued to sit for the remainder of his life.

-Time in Parliament

-Despite his Jacobite roots, and in line with his Hanovarian sympathies, for a time Macpherson had desired a seat in Parliament and he finally received it in the 1780 general election.
-On 11 September 1780, he became junior member for Camelford.
-Later he became the senior member in the results of the April 1784 election.
-He stayed in this position until his death.
-Although there is not a lot recorded about his time in parliament, his name is in a list of confidential parliamentary pensions which suggest that his undocumented work was more of an under-the-table government scheme.
-This suggestion is more or less backed by letters corresponding with other suggested government scammers of the time such as Paul Benfield.
-In 1783 he also held a position as an agent working with Sir Nathaniel Wraxall, and was noted since this time for being very wealthy, probably from his secret parliamentary pensions he was receiving.
+Usurping the name of George Germain (the uncompromising Secretary of State for the Colonies) as the supposed author, Macpherson penned an outspoken response in defence of King George III to the American Declaration of Independence entitled The Rights of Great Britain (1776), dismissing Thomas Jefferson's famous work as containing "nothing but empty declamation" and "merit[ing] little notice."

+Macpherson's reputation as an "laborious and able writer" led to his enrolment as a political pamphleteer, satirist and newspaper columnist in support of the Grafton ministry and the succeeding administration of Lord North, in exchange for the promise of a pension-for-life.
+This was paid clandestinely, because he (together with his brother James) used as may as forty aliases in their writings, to suggest that the views they expressed were popular and widespread.
+Under his own name he defended government policy in the north American colonies (The Rights of Great Britain Asserted Against the Claims of America of 1776) and he denounced the East India Company at a time when government policy was seeking to limit the organisation's power (The History and Management of the East India Company of 1799).
+(Note: His support for Indian local rulers (he was the London agent for the Nawab of Arcot) against the East India Company did not preclude his deriving a large fortune from his investment in the company.)